 Imagine working in a theme park with different types of rides.
-While little kids might want to go on the bumper cars and trains, teenagers might prefer the roller coasters; others might want to take the monorail to view the entire park.
+While little kids might want to go on the bumper cars and trains, teenagers might prefer the roller coasters, others might want to take the monorail to view the entire park.
 Of course, these are not the only services a theme park offers.
-As guests, you also will visit the souvenir stores, have a snack at one of the food stands, or sit down for dinner at one of the theme restaurants.
+As guests, you will also visit the souvenir stores, have a snack at one of the food stands, or sit down for dinner at one of the theme restaurants.

 In a hotel, a similar picture of a variety of options is depicted.
-Although the guests all stay in the guest rooms, some might want to have their meals in the hotel restaurant or order room service, whereas others might have their meals away from the hotel facilities.
+Although the guests all stay in the guest rooms, some might want to have their meals in the hotel restaurant or order room service, while others might have their meals away from the hotel facilities.
 There are also services such as those at a business center, fax, and Internet access that will be used by some but not all.

-So how can a hotel or a theme park decide which service is making the property the most money?
+So, how can a hotel or a theme park decide which service is making the property the most money?
 Are all these services, or departments, needed?
 Are there departments that are money losers but are necessary for the operation of the entire property?

 This is the reason why departmental income statements are needed.
-In Chapter 1 you learned the various departments of a hotel and how they all work together to provide a total experience for the guests.
+In Chapter 2, you learned the various departments of a hotel and how they all work together to provide a total experience for the guests.
 Each of these departments has its own departmental income statement.
 Although each department provides a different service, each departmental income statement has the same format.
-For revenue-generating departments, such as rooms and food and beverage, you will have revenues and expenses, very similar to the multiple-step and the single-step income statements discussed earlier.
-The statements for departments such as engineering, accounting, and security show only expenses because they do not generate any revenues.
+For revenue-generating departments such as rooms and food and beverage, you will have revenues and expenses, very similar to the multiple-step and the single-step income statements discussed earlier.
+The statements for departments such as engineering, accounting, and security show only expenses as they do not generate any revenues.
 For a theme park, the departments will be rides instead of rooms or arcade games instead of a business center.
-Illustration 6-8 presents an example of a departmental income statement.
+Illustration 8-8 presents an example of a department income statement.

-DEPARTMENTAL INCOME STATEMENT ROOMS DEPARTMENT For the Month Ending April 30, 2008
+DEPARTMENTAL INCOME STATEMENT ROOMS DEPARTMENT For the Month Ending April 30, 2004 Revenues Gross sales \$650,000 10,500 Less: Allowances Net Sales 639,500 Expenses Salaries and wages 95,240 28,500 Benefits 12,340 Linen Guests supplies 4,800 Guests transportation 1.060 Long distance calls 367 Total Expenses (142,307)Departmental Income \$497,193

-Revenues

-Gross sales \$650,000

-Less: Allowances 10,500

-Net sales 639,500

-Expenses

-Salaries and wages 95,240

-Benefits 28,500

-Linen 12,340

-Guests supplies 4,800

-Guests transportation 1,060

-Long distance calls 367

-Total expenses (142,307)

-Departmental income \$497,193